shoaib-jamal/snakeprompt/README.md

 # Guide
 Based on Batch CMD, this game can also run on your POTATO PC, but only on Windows Platform

-To start the game run SnakePrompt.bat
+To start the game execute RunME.bat

 Note that the highscores and settings are stored in C:\Users\YourUserName\Snake